 But Qureshi said the man he knew was very different than the merciless figure from ISIS videos.

 Emwazi was a “polite” and “beautiful young man” who would drop into the CAGE office with treats to thank the group for helping him.
 Emwazi came to CAGE in 2009 looking for support when he felt that British authorities were – in Qureshi’s words – “harassing” him.

 If Emwazi is indeed Jihadi John, Qureshi said, that makes him sad.
 But in some ways, he said, it’s not surprising.

 “It’s hard to imagine the trajectory, but it’s not a trajectory that’s unfamiliar,” he said.

-Many Muslims feel alienated in their society, like Emwazi did, he said.
+Many Muslims feel alienated in their society, as did Emwazi, Qureshi said.